 64GB – If you’re just shooting JPG and not a lot of video, a 64GB card will be fine.

-128GB – If you shoot RAW and video here and there I’d start with a 128GB card.
+128GB—If you shoot RAW and video occasionally, I’d start with a 128GB card.

-256GB – You most likely won’t need bigger than a 128GB card unless you shoot a lot of video and are not able to clear off the card regularly, or you’re traveling and are not bringing a computer.
+256GB—You most likely won’t need a bigger card than 128GB unless you shoot a lot of video and don’t clear off the card regularly or you’re traveling and are not bringing a computer.

 Sensor: 24.2MP Full-Frame Exmor R BSI Sensor Processor: BIONZ X Image Processor Continuous Shoot: 10fps Record Limit: unlimited Est. Buffer Size: 1.5GB (estimate based on A7III buffer) Memory Card Compatibility: Single Card Slots -UHS-II Maximum Memory Card Size: no limit.
 Shots To Fill Buffer RAW: 115 Video: 4k30p 8-bit 4:2:0 100Mbps. |